 Dealing with a deceased estate is a complicated process, and it’s advisable to get legal advice on what you have to do.

-For simple probate applications, we offer a probate kit that contains an easy to follow guide to completing the forms.
+For simple Probate applications, we offer a Probate kit that contains an easy to follow guide to completing the forms.
 The kit costs $10 and is available from all Citizens Advice Bureau branches and can be purchased from our online shop.